The Song Remains the Same (album): 2007 reissue

 On 29 July 2008, a four-LP edition of the 2007 re-issue, on 180 gram audiophile vinyl, was released.
 It was presented in a deluxe archival two-piece box with foil-stamping.
-It includes a 12-page oversized full-color booklet with dozens of previously unpublished stills from the film, as well as four individual jackets with new and unique artwork.
+It includes a 12-page oversized full-colour booklet with dozens of previously unpublished stills from the film, as well as four individual jackets with new and unique artwork.
 A special white vinyl edition was also printed in very limited numbers.
 Just 200 were produced, with only 100 being made available to the public from Led Zeppelin's official website.

 2018 reissue

 On 7 September 2018, a newly remastered edition of The Song Remains the Same was issued in multiple formats, including a multi-disc, super deluxe boxed set, Blu-ray audio with a hi-resolution stereo and new 5.1 surround mix, 180-gram vinyl, CD, streaming and downloads, including 24-bit/96k hi-res audio files for the first time.
 This is based on the 2007 version of the soundtrack album and concludes the campaign of reissues of their live albums and deluxe editions of their studio albums that started in 2014.